mspnp/samples/OperationalExcellence/azure-aks-policy/README.md

 $ az policy assignment delete --name allowed-images --resource-group azurePolicyDemo
 ```

+## Note on Public Container Usage

+This pattern's example pulls container images from a public registry.
+When implementing this or any pattern in production, always ensure you're pulling images from a container registry that meets your SLO requirements, such as an Azure Container Registry owned by your organization.

 ## Code of conduct

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information, see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.